KEECO-HomeAutomation/KEECO-HW-Designs/PCBs/wemos_d1_mini/vertical_with_powerstack/README.md

 # KEECO HW Node - Vertical design with power module

-**WARNING - Should you build the devices described below you will work with hazardous high voltages!
+**WARNING - Should you build the devices described below you will work with hazardous high voltages!**

-Only continue if you have experience in working with high voltages!
-Always disconnect your circuitry before touching any component!
-Always use appropriate housing for the device that provides mechanical stability and electrical insulation!
+**Only continue if you have experience in working with high voltages!**

+**Always disconnect your circuitry before touching any component!**

+**Always use appropriate housing for the device that provides mechanical stability and electrical insulation!**

-The PCBs were designed to provide appropriate spacing between different potential signals, however incorrect mounting of through-hole components can result is short circuits and/or connecting low-voltage wires to high potentials!**
+**The PCBs were designed to provide appropriate spacing between different potential signals, however incorrect mounting of through-hole components can result is short circuits and/or connecting low-voltage wires to high potentials!**

+**Never connect the wemos's USB port to your computer while the AC mains are connected on the KEECO HW node power module.
+However this should cause no problem there can be unforeseen circumstances where this scenario could damage your laptop!**

 ## KEECO_HW_Node_Vertical.dxf